-This day may have originally had a different meaning.
+Beyond all the ways we can use potatoes, this day may have originally had a different meaning.
 At the beginning of April, there is a celebration of the sweet potato (Tater Day) in parts of Kentucky.
 Sweet potatoes are one of the main cash crops in that area.
 Tater Day started way back in the early 1840s with the trading and selling of sweet potatoes.
 It is the oldest continuous trade day in the United States.

 Worldwide, there are more than four thousand potato varieties.

 Since the time potatoes were shipped from Europe to the colonies in the early 17th century, their consumption has been a major part of the North American diet.
-In the United States, there are over 100 varieties of potatoes.

 HOW TO OBSERVE #NationalTaterDay

 Have your potato, tater or spud the way you like it.
 Use #NationalTaterDay to post on social media.

-There are over 1,200 national days.
+There are over 1,500 national days.
 Don’t miss a single one.
 Celebrate Every Day® with National Day Calendar®!